 Use ground white pepper (1/8tsp), and increase ginger by 1/2 teaspoon.

 CAN I MAKE STAMPED COOKIES?

-Yes you can.
+Yes, you can.
 To ensure your designs are visible in baked cookies, don’t use leavening agents such as baking powder or baking soda in the cookie dough.
-Before you start stamping or using impression tools make sure dough is well chilled.
+Before you start stamping or using impression tools make sure the dough is well chilled.
 Dust your impression tools with flour and shake off excess.
 I used this cookie dough to make these pretty stamped cookies.

 IS THIS RECIPE SUITABLE FOR GINGERBREAD HOUSES?

 I used this recipe to make my 3D Roman Colosseum Cookie and Small Holiday Centerpieces.
 Be sure to omit baking powder in the recipe if you plan on using it for a gingerbread house.
 Also, bake the cookies for longer, you need a firm cookie, soft cookies will not work for house and centerpieces.